-- 1) Bible Club
+- 1) AVID Club

-- 2) Future Business Leaders of America (FBLA)
+- 2) Beta Club

-- 3) Future Farmers of America (FFA)
+- 3) Future Business Leaders of America (FBLA)

-- 4) Juniorettes
+- 4) Future Farmers of America (FFA)

-- 5) Key Club
+- 5) Juniorettes

-- 6) National Honor Society
+- 6) Key Club

 - 7) Science Club

 - 8) Student Council

-Clubs will meet as needed either before or after school, lunch, or during the sponsors planning time.
-Club meetings will be communicated to the members by the sponsor.
+Clubs will meet as needed either before or after school, lunch, or during the sponsors' planning times.
+Club meetings will be communicated to the members by the sponsors.